Copyright: Wikipests

 They are also known to eat the basal structures of tubers, small rhizomes and even corms.
 With your finger, move the soil that's next to the plant's base to see if it is under attack.
 If so, take the specimen outside and replace the top two inches with a fresh batch of the appropriate potting mix ('Houseplant' compost for tropical plants, 'Cactus & Succulent' compost for arid-dwellers, and so on).
 Keep an eye out for a potential relapse within the oncoming weeks by checking the plant's base for further damage.

-Plants - All houseplants are tolerable to Snails & Slugs, including Elephant Ears, Monstera & Succulents.
+Plants - All houseplants are tolerable to Snails & Slugs, including Elephant Ears, Indoor Herbs, Monstera & Succulents.

-2. Take the plant outside, GENTLY washing the stem, leaves, and each cubbyhole using an outdoor hose.
-It's important to spray in at least three different angles to ensure thorough administration.
+2. Take the plant outside, GENTLY rinsing the stem, leaves, and each cubbyhole using an outdoor hose.
+It's important to spray the water in at least three different angles to ensure all Snails or Slugs fall off!

 At the local plant shop or garden centre, inspect the soil of any plants you wish to buy.
 Most attacks come from nearby windows or after being placed outdoors for a short while during the warmer months of the year.
-When placing your houseplant outdoors, it's crucial to regularly keep an eye on the specimen, whether its a tropical plant or arid-dweller.
+When placing your houseplant outdoors, it's crucial to regularly keep an eye on it every time it rains, especially at night when they're most active.
+All houseplants can be affected by Slugs or Snails.

 Finally, store your bags of compost well by keeping them tight and enclosed, out of dry or damp areas.
 Never use soil that has been left outside for any length of time, due to the very high risk of contamination.